earthicko/Emotion-detection/README.md

 # Webcam-Emotion-Detection
 This is based entirely on [atulapra's](https://github.com/atulapra) [Emotion-detection-repo](https://github.com/atulapra/Emotion-detection).
 Forked to this repo since for easier dependency management for use in FabLab projects.
 ## Setup
 This runs best with a virtual environment running python3.7+.

-If you need to get openCV to run with python3.7, I found this [guide](https://www.pyimagesearch.com/2019/09/16/install-opencv-4-on-raspberry-pi-4-and-raspbian-buster/) useful.
+**IMPORTANT:** You need to get openCV to run with python3.7, I found this [guide](https://www.pyimagesearch.com/2019/09/16/install-opencv-4-on-raspberry-pi-4-and-raspbian-buster/) useful.

 Start off by cloning the repo:
 ```